ava-labs/ava-sim/README.md

 can send a transaction like you normally would in MetaMask.
 Have fun!

 ### Example: [TimestampVM](https://github.com/ava-labs/timestampvm)
-For those that have yet to create their own VM, you can run `./scripts/timestampvm.sh` to start your own network + subnet running the `TimestampVM`.
-After initial network startup, you'll see the following logs when all validators in the network are validating your custom blockchain (the actual blockchain ID may be slightly different):
+But wait, there's more!
+You can also run `./scripts/timestampvm.sh` to start your own network + subnet running the `TimestampVM`.
+After initial network startup (just like with the `Subnet-EVM`), you'll see the following logs when all validators in the network are validating your custom blockchain (the actual blockchain ID may be slightly different):
 ```txt